 What Is Dry Ice?

 However, not all grocery stores stock dry ice.
-If your local store doesn’t have any dry ice in stock — or you need a very large quantity for something like stage show special effects or commercial refrigeration — your better option is instead ordering it online through a dry ice distributor.
-If you take this avenue, you can expect minimum order requirements of around 10-25 pounds at a cost of around $1 per pound.
-Shipping costs can vary widely depending on how far away you live from the distributor and how fast you need the dry ice.
-Ground shipping from FedEx and UPS place costs at anywhere between $25 and $40, though it may be much more expensive for expedited or more long-distance services.
+If your local store doesn’t have any dry ice in stock — or you need a very large quantity for something like stage show special effects or commercial refrigeration — your better option is ordering it online through a dry ice distributor.
+If you do this, you can expect minimum order requirements of around 10 to 25 pounds at a cost of around $1 per pound.
+Shipping costs can vary widely depending on how far away you live from the distributor and how quickly you need the dry ice.
+Ground shipping from FedEx and UPS estimate costs at anywhere between $25 and $40, though it may be much more expensive for expedited or more long-distance services.

 Where to Buy Dry Ice

 If you’re looking for small quantities of dry ice, your best bet is to visit your local grocery store.
 Most commonly, you’ll find dry ice sold in one-pound bags with costs ranging between $1 and $3 per pound.
 Prices and availability may vary based on the season.
 Not every grocery store keeps dry ice in stock, even within the same chain — so it may be best to call your local store before visiting and ask if dry ice is available.